Who Qualifies as a Commission Employee?

 - You are paid a portion or all of your earnings in commissions, based either on volumes of sales or on contacts you negotiated

 - You do not receive any non-taxable allowances for traveling, such as a kilometer allowance

 - You receive a form T2200, Declaration of Conditions of Employment, annually, which is completed and signed by your employer

 What Expenses Can Be Claimed?

-If you are using your own automobile for business purposes, you are able to claim a portion of the costs associated with work-related transportation.
-These expenses include fuel, maintenance, insurance, registration fees, parking, and any interest or leasing costs.
+If you are using your own automobile for employment purposes, you are able to claim a portion of the costs associated with work-related transportation.
+These automobile expenses include fuel, maintenance, insurance, registration fees, parking, and any interest or leasing costs.

 How Are the Claims Supported?

-Any automobile expenses must be supported by a kilometre log, which shows the total number of kilometres you drove for employment purposes during the year.
+Any automobile expenses must be supported by a kilometer log, which shows the total number of kilometers you drove for employment purposes during the year.
 Each log entry should show your odometer reading before and after you travel.

-Your employment kilometres are a percentage of the total kilometres drove, and this percentage is used to determine the portion of expenses you can claim for your automobile.
-You do not need to submit your kilometre log or automobile maintenance receipts with your tax return.
+Your employment kilometers are a percentage of the total kilometers drove, and this percentage is used to determine the portion of expenses you can claim for your automobile.
+You do not need to submit your kilometer log or automobile maintenance receipts with your tax return.
 However, you must keep them all on file in the event that you are reviewed at a later date.

 Which TurboTax Is Best for You?